Abhik87/springboot-basics/README.md

 # springboot-basics
-A basic Spring-boot project which describes about basic Restful APIs.
+A basic Spring-boot project which describes about basic Restful APIs like GET,POST,PUT,DELETE.